hyperledger/fabric/docs/source/peers/peers.md

 We've seen that peers form the basis for a Fabric blockchain network, hosting ledgers and smart contracts which can be queried and updated by peer-connected applications.
-The mechanism by which applications and peers interact with each other to keep the ledger current and consistent across a channel --- the Fabric Gateway service --- is mediated by special nodes called *orderers*.
+The mechanism by which applications and peers interact with each other to keep the ledger current and consistent across a channel is mediated by special nodes called *orderers*.
 It's to these orderer nodes that we now turn our attention.

 A ledger update transaction is different from a query transaction because a single peer cannot, on its own, update the ledger --- that requires the consent of other